- Derived from mostly from forage fish (small pelagics), marine organisms such as fish, krill, shellfish and algae

 By-products: Valuable material with huge growth potential

 The growth in the utilisation of by-products allows the use what was previously waste and develop it instead as another valuable raw material from which fishmeal and fish oil may be produced.
 There is scope for increased fishmeal and fish oil production from seafood by-products.
+A detailed analysis of by-products usage is available here.

 Fish destined to direct human consumption is often processed in a way to make the eating experience easier for consumers.
 Such processing gives rise to by-products in the form of heads, viscera, frames, skins and other materials such as tails, fins, scales, mince, blood, etc. Combined, all this raw material can represent between 30 and 70% of the wet weight of the fish, depending on the species, and is considered valuable raw material from which fishmeal and fish oil can be produced.